rschragger/BC10-Team-Profile-Generator/README.md

   - IDs cannot be repeated
   - emails are correctly structured
   - no null information is supplied by accident
+    - note that IDs and Office numbers are not validated as number only because these have potential string answers
 - Colouring important information in the CLI
 - Using colour to help deliniate the roles and a responsive design for the HTML